 Unlike a single-page image downloader, Octoparse helps you get the multiple URLs of the needed images, and it’s more than that, here are the reasons why you have requests below:

 - “I am going to scrape images spanning over numerous pages”

-Using Octoparse to scrape images, you can add a pagination to the crawler so that it can scrape down image URLs automatically over a multitude of pages.
+When using Octoparse to scrape images, you can add pagination to the crawler so that it can scrape down image URLs automatically over a multitude of pages.
 Instead of downloading the images page by page using an extension tool, Octoparse could save you a lot of time.

 - “I am going to scrape images spanning over numerous screens”

 Instead of pagination, Google Images uses infinite scroll and users have to scroll down to activate the loading of new content.
 Can a scraping tool get all pictures loaded before starting the process?

 Yes, Octoparse can easily deal with pages with AJAX, it has a built-in browser that simulates human activities and visualizes the process.
 You can set the browser to scroll down to the bottom before starting to scrape.